syncfusion/blazor-docs/src/diagrams/diagram/scroll-settings.md

----
-title: "Scroll Settings"
-component: "Diagram"
-description: "Scroll settings allow you to scroll the diagram by using the vertical and horizontal scroll bars"
----

 # Scroll Settings

 The diagram can be scrolled by using the vertical and horizontal ScrollBars.
 In addition to the ScrollBars, mousewheel can be used to scroll the diagram.